Johnson & Johnson hit with $247 million verdict in hip implant trial

 NEW YORK (Reuters) - A federal jury in Dallas on Thursday ordered Johnson & Johnson and its DePuy Orthopaedics unit to pay $247 million to six patients who said they were injured by defective Pinnacle hip implants.

-Delivering the third straight win to patients against the companies, the jury found that the metal-on-metal hip implants were defectively designed and that the companies failed to warn consumers about the risks.
+Delivering a third straight win to patients, the jury found that the metal-on-metal hip implants were defectively designed and that the companies failed to warn consumers about the risks.

-Six New York residents implanted with the hip devices said they experienced tissue death, bone erosion and other injuries they blamed on design flaws.
+Six New York residents implanted with the devices said they experienced tissue death, bone erosion and other injuries they blamed on design flaws.

 J&J, which faces more than 9,700 Pinnacle lawsuits in state and federal courts across the United States, said in a statement it would immediately begin the appeal process.